joiellantero/word-search-puzzle-solver/README.md

 ### Setup

-- If you haven't, install the gcc compiler using `https://gcc.gnu.org/install/`
+- If you haven't installed the gcc compiler, go to `https://gcc.gnu.org/install/` to install it.

 > Compile the program